TheCaveCz/letsmake-wifilamp/firmware/lm-wifilamp-blynk/README.md

 * Install the Blynk app and Arduino library ([https://www.blynk.cc/getting-started/](https://www.blynk.cc/getting-started/))
 * Create new auth token
-* Paste auth token and wifi credentials into the firmware
 * Compile and upload the firmware
+* Connect to the wifilamp AP
+* Enter WiFi credentials and auth token

 ## Blynk project